Geometric foundations of thermodynamics in the quantum regime

 The Bures-Wasserstein metric on the equilibrium submanifold provides a Riemannian perspective on quasistatic transformations, minimizing dissipation through geodesics, while diverging geodesic length toward rank-deficient states offers a geometric derivation of the third law, underscoring the unattainability of pure states in finite processes.
 Extensions to non-equilibrium via pseudo-Riemannian metrics and principal connections reveal curvature-induced holonomy as a source of irreversibility in cyclic processes, quantifying entropy production geometrically.

 Quantum thermodynamics is geometry.
-The laws are not postulates---they are consequences of the manifold, the contact form, and the fiber bundle structure.
+In the formalism here proposed, the laws emerge as consequences of the manifold, the contact form, and the fiber bundle structure.
 From the uniqueness of equilibrium to the unattainability of pure states; from reversible geodesics to irreversible holonomy, the full structure of thermal behavior in quantum systems is encoded in the differential and fiber geometry of the quantum thermodynamic state space.